Internships

 LCCF Internship Position Descriptions

-The descriptions below outline potential projects for the LCCF Internship Program.
+The descriptions outline potential projects for the LCCF Internship Program.
 However, please note that they may not represent the projects available for the specific cohort to which you are applying.
 Interns will be matched with mentors based on their backgrounds, interests, and the project requirements.

 Let us know if you have any questions and/or need additional information.